softdevteam/fm/README.md

 The interline wildcards are:

-  * `...` matches until it finds a match for the line immediately after the interline operator, at which point the search is anchored.
+  * The *prefix match* wildcard `...` matches until it finds a match for the line immediately after the interline operator ("the prefix"), at which point the search is anchored.
+This wildcard does not backtrack.

-  * `..~` matches until it finds a match for the next group, at which point the search is anchored.
+  * The *group match* wildcard `..~` matches until it finds a match for the next group, at which point the search is anchored.
+This wildcard backtracks, though never further than one group.

+Interline wildcards cannot directly follow each other i.e. `...\n...?` is an invalid pattern.
+Interline wildcards can appear at the beginning or end of a pattern: at the end of a pattern, both interline wildcards have identical semantics to each other.

 Consider this pattern: